George Burley: Derby County

 In 2003, Burley became interim manager of Derby County while permanent manager John Gregory was suspended.
 Burley managed to halt Derby's alarming slide towards the relegation zone of the First Division (just one season after relegation from the Premier League) and kept the club up comfortably.
 Burley was then appointed manager permanently when Gregory was sacked.
 The following season (2003–04) was often a struggle, with Derby actually finishing two places lower than the season before, but there were signs of improvement.
 This showed through in the 2004–05 season when, despite spending no money on new players, Burley transformed Derby from relegation contenders to a fourth-place finish and play-off semi-finalists.
-However, things were not as happy as they seemed on the surface with Burley's relationship with director of football Murdo Mackay and the club's board (who sold star player Tom Huddlestone without informing Burley) being very strained.
-After days of speculation and mudslinging, Burley announced his resignation from Derby in June 2005.
+His relationship with the club's board became strained, and he resigned in June 2005 following the sale of the young midfielder Tom Huddlestone to Tottenham Hotspur.

 Heart of Midlothian

 Burley was appointed manager of Heart of Midlothian on 30 June 2005.
 A stunning start to his tenure as Hearts manager saw them top the Scottish Premier League after the first ten games, winning eight of these, including a 4–0 victory over rivals Hibernian – proving themselves to be genuine title challengers.
 However, he left the club the day after major shareholder Vladimir Romanov, with whom Burley had a notoriously uneasy relationship, announced a bid to take private control of Hearts.
 A club statement declared his departure was by mutual consent because of irreconcilable differences.